rzinak/oblivion/README.md

 - field injection for dependencies

-this one is kinda shady, cuz i might introduce hidden dependencies that could screw things up
+this one is kinda shady, cuz it might introduce hidden dependencies that could screw things up

 - lifecycle callbacks